Police: 50 animals found alive in feces-filled mobile home

 Irwin says the home was the worst living situation he’s ever seen.
 He says the home was toxic, didn’t have running water and smelled, forcing officers to wear masks.

-Irwin says the animals were taken to a shelter.
-Two adult children also lived in the home.
-It’s unclear if they will face charges.
+Irwin says the animals were taken to the Pell City Animal Shelter.

 Sign up for Daily Newsletters